clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/Telemetry-Enable.rst

 During the initial installation of |CL| you are requested to join the stability enhancement program and allow |CLOSIA| to collect anonymous reports to improve system stability.
-If you chose not to join this program at that time then the telemetry software bundle was not added to your system.
+If you chose not to join this program at that time then the telemetry software bundle is not added to your system.

 To install the telemetry bundle, enter the following command as either the root user or with :command:`sudo` priveleges: